How Lawsuits and Litigation Costs Are Driving Up Home Insurance Rates

 Be cautious of any contractor who:\n- Asks you to sign an AOB before any work begins\n- Offers to 'waive your deductible'\n- Promises to 'deal with the insurance company so you don't have to'\n- Shows up uninvited after a storm\n\nThese are common tactics used by fraudulent contractors to exploit your insurance policy.

 This cycle created a booming cottage industry of fraudulent AOB claims and lawsuit mills.
-Public adjusters — professionals who represent policyholders in claims disputes for a percentage fee — also became part of this ecosystem, working alongside plaintiff attorneys to maximize claim amounts and legal pressure on insurers.
+According to the Coalition Against Insurance Fraud, fraud occurs in roughly 10% of all property-casualty losses, with AOB schemes serving as one of the most common vehicles.
+Public adjusters, professionals who represent policyholders in claims disputes for a percentage fee, also became part of this ecosystem, working alongside plaintiff attorneys to maximize claim amounts and legal pressure on insurers.
 While many public adjusters operate legitimately, their involvement in inflated AOB claims added another layer of cost to the system.

 The One-Way Attorney Fee Problem